gregpalmr/alluxio-trino-edge-cache/README.md

 ```
 #### e.
 Create the jmx_export_config.yaml file

-To enable JMX and Prometheus integration a JVM export configuration file must be created and referenced in the jvm.config file (see sub-step f below).
+To enable JMX and Prometheus integration, a JVM export configuration file must be created and referenced in the jvm.config file (see sub-step f below).
 Create the file using the commands:

 ```
 cat <<EOF > config-files/trino/jmx_export_config.yaml